 No vaccinations are required for travel to the islands, but a yellow fever certificate is required from visitors travelling from a yellow fever infected country.
-Dengue fever is on the increase, and precautions against mosquito bites should be taken.
-There is a high incidence of HIV/AIDS.
+Travellers should also consider getting a vaccination for hepatitis A. Dengue fever is on the increase, and precautions against mosquito bites should be taken.
 Medical facilities are adequate, but limited, and health insurance is essential, which should include emergency air evacuation.
 Most doctors and hospitals expect cash payment.

-A 10% service charge is usually included in hotel and restaurant bills, otherwise it is customary to leave 10-15% of the bill depending on the service.
-Taxi drivers receive 10-15% of the fare.
+A 10 percent service charge is usually included in hotel and restaurant bills, otherwise it is customary to leave 10 to 15 percent of the bill, depending on the service.
+Taxi drivers receive 10 to 15 percent of the fare.

 Although most visits to the islands are trouble-free, visitors should still guard against robbery and other crimes of opportunity.
 Valuables should be left in hotel safes where possible and remote places, particularly beaches, should be avoided, especially after dark.
 Hurricane season normally runs from June to November.